Hector: Duel with Protesilaus

 In the Iliad, Hector's exploits in the war prior to the events of the book are recapitulated.
 He had fought the Greek champion Protesilaus in single combat at the start of the war and killed him.
 A prophecy had stated that the first Greek to land on Trojan soil would die.
 Thus, Protesilaus, Ajax, and Odysseus would not land.
-Finally, Odysseus threw his shield out and landed on that, and Protesilaus jumped next from his own ship.
+Finally, Odysseus threw his shield out and landed on that instead of the ground, Protesilaus jumped next from his own ship onto the ground making him the first to touch the Trojan soil.
 In the ensuing fight, Hector killed him, fulfilling the prophecy.

 Duel with Ajax

-As described by Homer in the Iliad at the advice of Hector’s brother Helenus (who also was divinely inspired) and being told by him that he was not destined to die yet, Hector managed to get both armies seated and challenged any one of the Greek warriors to single combat.
-The Argives were initially reluctant to accept the challenge.
-However, after Nestor's chiding, nine Greek heroes stepped up to the challenge and drew by lot to see who was to face Hector.
-Ajax won and fought Hector.
-Hector was unable to pierce Ajax's famous shield, but Ajax crushed Hector's shield with a rock and stabbed through his armor with a spear, drawing blood, upon which the god Apollo intervened and the duel was ended as the sun was setting.
-Hector gave Ajax his sword, which Ajax later used to kill himself.
-Ajax gave Hector his girdle that Achilles later attached to his chariot to drag Hector's corpse around the walls of Troy.
+As described by Homer in the Iliad at the advice of Hector's brother Helenus (who also is divinely inspired) and being told by him that he is not destined to die yet, Hector manages to get both armies seated and challenges any one of the Greek warriors to single combat.
+The Argives are initially reluctant to accept the challenge.
+However, after Nestor's chiding, nine Greek heroes step up to the challenge and draw by lot to see who is to face Hector.
+Ajax wins.
+Hector is unable to pierce Ajax's famous shield, but Ajax crushes Hector's shield with a rock and stabs through his armor with a spear, drawing blood, upon which the god Apollo intervenes, and the duel is ended, as the sun is setting.
+Hector gives Ajax his sword, which Ajax later uses to kill himself.
+Ajax gives Hector his girdle that Achilles later attaches to his chariot to drag Hector's corpse around the walls of Troy.

-The Greeks and the Trojans made a truce to bury the dead.
-In the early dawn the next day, the Greeks took advantage of the truce to build a wall and ditch around the ships while Zeus watched in the distance.
+The Greeks and the Trojans make a truce to bury the dead.
+In the early dawn the next day, the Greeks take advantage of the truce to build a wall and ditch around the ships, while Zeus watches in the distance.

 Duel with Achilles

-Another mention of Hector's exploits in the early years of war was given in the Iliad in book IX.
+Another mention of Hector's exploits in the early years of war is given in the Iliad in book IX.
 During the embassy to Achilles, Odysseus, Phoenix and Ajax all try to persuade Achilles to rejoin the fight.
-In his response, Achilles points out that while Hector was terrorizing the Greek forces now, and that while he himself had fought in their front lines, Hector had 'no wish' to take his force far beyond the walls and out from the Skaian Gate and nearby oak tree.
+In his response, Achilles points out that while Hector is terrorizing the Greek forces now, and that while he himself had fought in their front lines, Hector had 'no wish' to take his force far beyond the walls and out from the Skaian Gate and nearby oak tree.
 He then claims, 'There he stood up to me alone one day, and he barely escaped my onslaught.'

-Another duel that took place, although Hector received help from Aeneas (his cousin) and Deiphobus, was when Hector rushed to try to save his brother Troilus from Achilles' hands.
-But he came too late and Troilus had already perished.
-All Hector could do was to take the lifeless body of Troilus while Achilles escaped after he fought his way through from the Trojan reinforcements.
+Another duel takes place, although Hector receives help from Aeneas (his cousin) and Deiphobus, when Hector rushes to try to save his brother Troilus from Achilles.
+He comes too late; Troilus has already perished.
+All Hector can do is to take the body, while Achilles escapes after he fights his way through the Trojan reinforcements.